Learn and Explore

 Eligible properties must be listed in the National Register of Historic Places or determined eligible for listing at the National, State, or local level of significance and located within rural (non-urban) communities with populations less than 50,000.
 States, Tribes, Certified Local Governments, and non-profits will apply for funding that will in turn be subgranted to rural communities in their jurisdictions.

 Grant Projects AnnouncedOn August 27, 2019, the National Park Service announced the inaugural group of recipients of HRSP grants.
-Funded projects will support revitalization work from Alaska to Vermont.
+Funded projects will support revitalization work from Washington to Vermont.

 Grant Recipients versus Grant ProjectsUnder this program, eligible grantees (nonprofits, Tribal Historic Preservation Offices, State Historic Preservation Offices, or Certified Local Governments) will receive funds to be subgranted to organizations within their jurisdictions to undertake project work.
 Applications must come from eligible grantees; these applications will describe the proposed subgrant(s).